-1. Accessible parking spaces must be made available to match the number of Type A Units provided.

-2. Additional parking spaces must be provided as required for visitor parking and/or commercial space.

-3. Required accessible parking spaces in excess of quantities per applicable building codes and ordinances may be left as non-accessible spaces.
+- 1. Accessible parking spaces must be made available to match the number of Type A Units provided. - 2.
+Additional parking spaces must be provided as required for visitor parking and/or commercial space. - 3.
+Required accessible parking spaces in excess of quantities per applicable building codes and ordinances may be left as non-accessible spaces.
 These spaces must be designed to allow conversion to accessible parking spaces if needed later.

-5.02.E.
-Federal Programs (HOME and NHTF)
+5.03 Federal Programs (HOME and NHTF)

-1. If projects are awarded HOME and/or NHTF proceeds from Minnesota Housing, refer to additional accessibility requirements outlined in the Design, Construction, and Property Standards for Federally Funded Projects chapter within this document.
+If projects are awarded HOME and/or NHTF proceeds from Minnesota Housing, refer to additional accessibility requirements outlined in Chapter 7 (Design, Construction, and Property Standards for Federally Funded Projects) of this document.

-5.02.F.
-Type A Accessible Unit Grab Bars
+5.04 Type A Accessible Unit Grab Bars

-1. If grab bars are not installed at time of initial occupancy in any Type A Unit as permitted by code, the owner must be responsible for installing code-compliant grab bars immediately upon request by a resident.
+If grab bars are not installed at the time of initial occupancy in any Type A Unit as permitted by code, the owner must be responsible for installing code-compliant grab bars immediately upon request by a resident.